-14. Walk with Purpose
+14. Walk with purpose

 To master resilience, have a calling.

-What gives you meaning?
+What’s your purpose?
 Think of the most significant periods in your life until now.
 Most likely, they were also the most difficult times.
 What made them important, what did you learn from them?

 It’s natural to stray from the path, but a compelling destination snaps you back.

-15. Stay on Course
+15. Stay on course

 Another characteristic, common in the resilient children of Kauai, is a strong internal locus of control.

-The belief that you create your own fate strengthens the resiliency muscle.
+The belief that you create your fate strengthens the resiliency muscle.
 There’s no such thing as luck or destiny, just hard work.
 Resilient people are determined, self-confident, and strong-willed.

 They also have a moral compass.
 What are your core values?
 Some examples include commitment, happiness, integrity, compassion, and service.
-As Socrates said, “to know thyself is the beginning of wisdom.”
+As Socrates said, “To know thyself is the beginning of wisdom.”

 Identifying your principles and strengths guides you in hard times, steers you through the choices, and holds your sense of responsibility intact.